sebastiansauer/afd_values/afd_modeling_ABSTRACT.md

 We interpret the results that such folk theories should be abandoned.
 Moreover, value driven human behavior trait did not explain much election behavior either.
 It appears that voting success, particularly with regard to the AfD, is still far from begin understood properly.
-Explanation for this finding are discussed alongside with recommendations for future research.
+Explanations for this finding are discussed alongside with recommendations for future research.